firemodels/bot/Smokebot/README.md

 Smokebot compares images it generates with a corresponding set of base images located in the fig repo.
 Firebot and Smokebot use the same update_repo_images.sh script.
-To update the base images on a Linux or Mac computer:
+To update the base set of images on a Linux or Mac computer:

 ```
 bring fig repo up to date